Booza1981/StartFreedomSession/README.md

-# Freedom Website Blocker Script
+# Freedom Website Blocker Session Start Script

 This script automates the process of setting up a blocking session on the Freedom platform using Selenium WebDriver.
 The script allows you to configure the blocklists, devices, and session duration, and then optionally start the session immediately.